ldn-softdev/jsl/README.md

 (i.e. `-a` will be ignored)*

+There's another option for table auto-generation: `-A`, which takes a parameter - column name.
+Difference from `-a` is that latter defines a 1st mapped column to be the primary key (whether it's TEXT or NUMERIC), while former, defines colum as `INTEGER PRIMARY KEY`, which in Sqlite db defines the column as ROWID - which generates the index automatically.
+The implication is obvious:
+  - repetitive execution of auto-generated tables with `-a` with the same set of source data (source JSON) will result in table rows being overwritten
+  - the same execution of auto-generated tables with `-A` results in extending tables with each new execution (using auto-generated ROWID index)

 ##### 4. expand JSON containers (`-e` explained)
 if mapped JSON value (through `-m` or `-M`) is pointing to JSON array or object (a.k.a. iterable), then it's possible to subject the mapped iterable to the column update.
 The option `-e` does the trick, but it has to precede every option `-m` where such